-- 1/2 cup fresh blueberries
+- ½ cup fresh blueberries

-- 1/3 cup white chocolate chips, melted
+- ⅓ cup white chocolate chips, melted

-- 24 mini pastry shells , baked per package instructions
+- 24 mini pastry shells or tarts

-Lemon Curd /Tarts
+Lemon Curd and Tarts

 - Remove from heat and stir in lemon juice, zest, and egg yolks.

 - Strain through a fine-mesh sieve to remove any egg solids.
 Place in a container.
-LET COOL COMPLETELY in refrigerator for a few hours before folding into cream.
+LET COOL COMPLETELY in the refrigerator for a few hours before folding into cream.
 Curd will thicken further as it cools.
 Note: You can make lemon curd a day ahead to save time the day you are making.